lucidrains/nuwa-pytorch/README.md

 ## Status

-March 2022 - seeing signs of life with a difficult version of <a href="https://github.com/lucidrains/nuwa-pytorch/discussions/2#discussioncomment-2375973">moving mnist</a>
+- March 2022 - seeing signs of life with a difficult version of <a href="https://github.com/lucidrains/nuwa-pytorch/discussions/2#discussioncomment-2375973">moving mnist</a>

+- April 2022 - It seems as though a <a href="https://github.com/lucidrains/video-diffusion-pytorch">diffusion based method</a> has taken the new throne for SOTA.
+However, I will continue on with NUWA, extending it to use multi-headed codes + <a href="https://github.com/lucidrains/RQ-Transformer/blob/main/rq_transformer/hierarchical_causal_transformer.py">hierarchical causal transformer</a>.
+I think that direction is untapped for improving on this line of work.

 ## Install